-6. Zachary Elementary School will provide each parent an individual student report about the performance of their child on the State assessment in at least math, language arts and reading by: LEAP results mailed to parents.
+- 6. Zachary Elementary School will provide each parent an individual student report about the performance of their child on the State assessment in at least math, language arts and reading by: - LEAP results distributed/explained to parents.

-7. Zachary Elementary School will take the following actions to provide each parent timely notice when their child has been assigned or has been taught for four (4) or more consecutive weeks by a teacher who is not highly qualified within the meaning of the term in section 200.56 of the Title I Final Regulations (67 Fed.
+7. Zachary Elementary School will take the following actions to provide each parent timely notice when their child has been assigned or has been taught for four (4) or more consecutive weeks by a teacher who is not highly qualified within the meaning of the term in section

+200.56 of the Title I Final Regulations (67 Fed.
 Reg.
 71710, December 2, 2002) by:

-The school maintains 100% certified/highly-qualified teachers.
+- The school maintains 100% certified/highly-qualified teachers.

-8. Zachary Elementary School will provide assistance to parents of children served by the school, as appropriate, in understanding topics by undertaking the actions described in this paragraph --
+- 8. Zachary Elementary School will provide assistance to parents of children served by the school, as appropriate, in understanding topics by undertaking the actions described in this paragraph --

 - the state's academic content standards,

 - the state's student academic achievement standards,

 - the state and local academic assessments including alternate assessments,

 - the requirements of Part A,

 - how to monitor their child's progress, and

 - how to work with educators:

+- School Report Card

+- Open House

+- LEAP Workshops

-School Report Card Open House LEAP Workshops Content Area newsletters with informational videos 9.
-Zachary Elementary School will provide materials and training to help parents work with their children to improve their children's academic achievement, such as literacy training and using technology, as appropriate, to foster parental involvement, by:
+- Content Area newsletters with informational videos

+- 9. Zachary Elementary School will provide materials and training to help parents work with their children to improve their children's academic achievement, such as literacy training and using technology, as appropriate, to foster parental involvement, by:

-Core content tips on monthly school newsletter Reading and Math Challenge Survival Night
+- Core content tips on monthly school newsletter

+- Reading and Math Challenge

-10. Zachary Elementary School will, with the assistance of its parents, educate its teachers, pupil services personnel, principals and other staff in how to reach out to, communicate with, and work with parents as equal partners in the value and utility of contributions of parents, and in how to implement and coordinate parent programs and build ties between parents and schools, by:
+- 10. Zachary Elementary School will, with the assistance of its parents, educate its teachers, pupil services personnel, principals and other staff in how to reach out to, communicate with, and work with parents as equal partners in the value and utility of contributions of parents, and in how to implement and coordinate parent programs and build ties between parents and schools, by:

-Parent Technology help (website) Open House Parent/teacher conferences
+- Parent Technology help (website)

+- Open House

+- Parent/teacher conferences

-11. Zachary Elementary School will, to the extent feasible and appropriate, coordinate and integrate parental involvement programs and activities with Head Start, Reading First, Early Reading First, Even Start, Home Instruction Programs for Preschool Youngsters, the Parents as Teachers Program, public preschool, and other programs.
+- 11. Zachary Elementary School will, to the extent feasible and appropriate, coordinate and integrate parental involvement programs and activities with Head

+Start, Reading First, Early Reading First, Even Start, Home Instruction Programs for Preschool Youngsters, the Parents as Teachers Program, public preschool, and other programs.
 The school will also conduct other activities, such as parent resource centers, that encourage and support parents in more fully participating in the education of their children, by:

+- School Handbook

+- Parental Involvement Policy

+- Ways at home to help tips sheet

-12. Zachary Elementary School will take the following actions to ensure that information related to the school and parent-programs, meetings, and other activities is sent to parents of participating children in an understandable and uniform format, including alternative formats upon request, and, to the extent practicable, in a language the parents can understand:
+- 12. Zachary Elementary School will take the following actions to ensure that information related to the school and parent-programs, meetings, and other activities is sent to parents of participating children in an understandable and uniform format, including alternative formats upon request, and, to the extent practicable, in a language the parents can understand:

+- School newsletters

-School newsletters School and District website SIP at a Glance
+- School and District website

+- SIP at a Glance

-This policy was adopted by the Zachary Elementary School, May 2021 and will be in effect for the school year of 2021 - 2022.
+This policy was adopted by the Zachary Elementary School, May 2024 and will be in effect for the school year of 2024-2025.
 The school will distribute this policy to all parents of participating Title I students.
 Adjustments to this policy will be made as input from parents are readily available.
-This policy will be located on the Zachary Elementary School's website (www.zacharyelementary.org) for review to all parents of participating Title I Part A children on or before September 1, 2021.
+This policy will be located on the Zachary Elementary School's website (www.zacharyelementary.org) for review to all parents of participating Title I Part A children on or before September 1, 2024.

-Keisha Thomas, Principal
+Megan Noel, Principal